 Japan | 5.2% |

-Earlier, South Korean investment in areas such as consumer electronics, semiconductor technology, and flexible OLED displays have continued to drive growth in the functional films market in the country.
+Earlier, South Korean investment in areas such as consumer electronics, semiconductor technology, and flexible OLED displays has continued to drive growth in the functional films market in the country.
 Samsung and LG are pushing a high-clarity optical film, polarizer films and anti-smudge coatings that make South Korea a leader around the world in display innovation.

 As 5G capabilities and IoT-enabled devices expand, demand is increasing for thin, conductive films for use in flexible circuits and printed electronics.
 In addition, the booming automotive and EV industry of South Korea will accelerate the installation of heat resistant and anti-glare film in next-generation vehicles.